philwhiles/frettler/README.md

-Frettler - A flexible command line program for generating and displaying musical scales and chords for Guitar, Mandolin, Ukelele, BassGuitar and Banjo
+Frettler - A flexible command line program for generating and displaying musical scales and chords for guitar or any fretted instrument
-Or any fretted instument with any number of strings, any tuning and any number of frets
 =============================

 - [Synopsis](#Synopsis)